1. Charity Name

 - There shall be an annual general meeting of the Society, which shall be held in the month of April in each year or as soon as practicable thereafter.

 - Every annual general meeting shall be called by the Executive Committee.
-The secretary shall give at least 28 days’ notice of the annual general meeting to all the members of the Society.
-All the members of the Society shall be entitled to attend and those age 18 or over to vote at the meeting.
+The Secretary shall give at least 28 days’ notice of the annual general meeting to all the members of the Society.
+All the members of the Society shall be entitled to attend and those aged 18 or over to vote at the meeting.

-- Before any other business is transacted at the annual general meeting the persons present shall appoint a chairman of the meeting.
+- Before any other business is transacted at the annual general meeting the persons present shall appoint a chair of the meeting.

 - The Executive Committee shall present to each annual general meeting the report and accounts of the Society for the preceding year.

-- Nominations for election to the Executive Committee must be made by members of the Society in writing and must be in the hands of the secretary of the Executive Committee at least 8 weeks before the annual general meeting.
-Each nomination must be proposed by two
+- Nominations for election to the Executive Committee must be made by members of the Society in writing and must be in the hands of the Secretary of the Executive Committee at least 8 weeks before the annual general meeting.
+Each nomination must be proposed by two members of the Society and signed by the nominee, consenting to stand for the post.
+Should nominations exceed vacancies, election shall be by ballot.
+At least two tellers shall be appointed by the chair of the meeting.

 - The level of the annual subscription shall be decided at the AGM, though the Executive Committee may vary the subscription to reflect variations in postage charges.